chungweileong94/chungweileong94/README.md

 Passionate software engineer @ [whiteroom](https://www.whiteroom.work/).

-Coding like my life depends on it...cause it does.
+Coding like my life depends on it... bcaz it does.